Invacare Reports Results for First Quarter 2022

 Reaffirmed full year 2022 financial guidance

-ELYRIA, Ohio–(BUSINESS WIRE)– Invacare Corporation (NYSE: IVC) (“Invacare” or the “company”) today reported results for the quarter ended March 31, 2022.
+ELYRIA, Ohio–(BUSINESS WIRE)– Invacare (NYSE: IVC) (“Invacare” or the “company”) today reported results for the quarter ended March 31, 2022.

 Executive Summary